Privacy Policy

 • You can ask us to send your personal information directly to another service provider, and we will do so if this is technically possible.
 We may not provide you with a copy of your personal information if this concerns other individuals or we have another lawful reason to withhold that information.

-• Complaining to the UK data protection regulator.
+If you’re not happy with how we use your data.
 If you have concerns about the way we have handled your personal information, we encourage you to contact us and we will seek to resolve any issues or concerns you may have.
-You will find our contact details at the end of this policy.
-You have the right to complain to the Information Commissioner’s Office (ICO) if you are concerned about the way we have processed your personal information.
-Please visit the ICO’s website for further details.
+You can also contact our DPO with any data protection concerns.
+You have the right to complain to the Information Commissioner’s Office where your data has or is being used in a way that you believe does not comply with data protection laws.
+You may contact the ICO and find out more information from the ICO website ico.org.uk.

 Contact us